stephenamills/github-links/README.md

-This repository is for links that I collect across GitHub.
+This repository is for links I collect across GitHub.